 This is the age of streaming.
 With cheap and fast internet available almost everywhere, there is hardly any need to exhaust our storage space with media files.
 Songs, videos, movies can be live-streamed anytime, anywhere.
-Apps like Spotify, YouTube Music, Wynk, etc., can be easily used to play any song at any time.
+Apps like Spotify especially with its Wrapped Playlist, YouTube Music, Wynk, etc., can be easily used to play any song at any time.

 However, there are still many people who have an extensive collection of songs and albums preserved safely on their local storage like a computer or hard disk.
 It is not easy to let go of a meticulously created hand-picked library of favorite tunes.
 Back in the day, downloading and saving songs on your computer via iTunes was pretty standard.
 Over the years, iTunes started getting obsolete.
 The only people using it are mostly the ones who are afraid of losing their collection in the process of upgrading.